How to Plan a Group Trip Without Stress

 Step 2: Set a Budget Early

-Planning a group trip can be a blast, but let's face it, dealing with money can sometimes cause tension.
+Planning a group trip can be a blast, but let's face it.
+Dealing with money can sometimes cause tension.
 That's why getting your budget sorted out early on is super important.
-It helps keep things fun and ensures everyone enjoys the trip without financial worries.
-Here’s how to make it work:
+It helps keep things fun.
+It ensures everyone enjoys the trip without financial worries.
+Here’s how to make it work.

 Start with a frank chat about money.

 Before you even start looking at destinations, the first thing your group should do is have an open conversation about what everyone can realistically afford.
-Some people might be okay with splurging a bit, while others might need to stick to a tighter budget.
+Some people might be okay with splurging a bit.
+Others might need to stick to a tighter budget.
 It's crucial to respect everyone's financial situation.

 During this discussion, you could cover things like: